Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: MILP Formulation with Fixed-Time-Step for Logical Topology Optimization

 \subsubsection{3) Task Lifecycle and Data Transmission Constraints}

-Eq. \eqref{eq:app_task_lifecycle} and \eqref{eq:app_state_continuity} enforce unique initiation and completion points, maintaining state continuity throughout the lifecycle of each task.
-Eq. \eqref{eq:app_data_conservation} guarantees that the cumulative data volume transmitted satisfies the predefined demand $V_m$.
-Furthermore, Eq. \eqref{eq:app_rate_mapping} explicitly couples the continuous transmission rate with the binary state, ensuring that transmission only occurs during active intervals ($y_{m,t} = 1$) while respecting the flow-level physical bandwidth limits.
+Eqs.~\eqref{eq:app_task_lifecycle} and \eqref{eq:app_state_continuity} enforce unique initiation and completion points, maintaining state continuity throughout the lifecycle of each task.
+Eq.~\eqref{eq:app_data_conservation} ensures that the cumulative data volume transmitted satisfies the predefined demand $V_m$.
+Furthermore, Eq.~\eqref{eq:app_rate_mapping} explicitly couples the continuous transmission rate with the binary state, ensuring that transmission only occurs during active intervals ($y_{m,t} = 1$) while respecting the flow-level physical bandwidth limits.

-\subsubsection{4) Inter-Pod Communication DAG Constraints}
+\subsubsection{4) Inter-pod Communication DAG Constraints}

-Eq. \eqref{eq:app_dag_constraint} guarantees that task execution strictly adheres to the precedence requirements defined in the reduced DAG $\mathcal{D}$.
+Eq.~\eqref{eq:app_dag_constraint} ensures that task execution strictly adheres to the precedence requirements defined in the reduced DAG $\mathcal{D}$.